 - Snow White’s Adventure – is a very dark and scary Snow White ride.
 I think they should change the name to the mean stepmother’s ride, because we barely saw Snow White, seriously.
 Coral was so horrified she refused to ride anything dark after that.
 Everyone who can sit unassisted can ride.

 - Dumbo the Flying Elephant – Anyone who can sit without assistance can ride it.
-It’s Coral’s favorite ride because she just loved Dumbo.
+It’s Coral’s favorite ride because she just loves Dumbo.
 The older kids had fun bringing the poor elephant up and down as fast as they could.
 It’s not worth the line unless you have a Dumbo crazy person in your family.

 It’s the area with the Rivers of America, and its greatest attraction is the Splash Mountain.
 Our last visit was during winter, so we skipped it altogether.